Patch-based Memory Gate Model in Time Series Foundation Model: Method

 \subsubsection{Patch-based Memory Module}

 To alleviate over-generalization in reconstruction-based models, we introduce the patch-based memory module as a redesigned variant of MEMTO’s original memory module.
 It naturally aligns with the encoder’s patch representations.
-The module consists of $M$ memory items $\{m_i\}_{i=1}^M$, where each memory item $m_i \in \mathbb{R}^{N \times d_{model}}$ stores a prototypical normal pattern at the patch level.
-The module operates in a data-driven manner through four stages: memory initialization, memory alignment, memory update, and query update, which iteratively align memory items with representative normal patterns.
+The module consists of $M$ memory items $\{\mathbf m_i\}_{i=1}^M$, where each memory item $\mathbf m_i \in \mathbb{R}^{N \times d_{model}}$ stores a prototypical normal pattern at the patch level.
+The module operates in a data-driven manner through five stages: memory initialization, memory alignment, memory update, query update, and query alignment.
+Through these stages, the memory items and queries are progressively refined and aligned with representative normal patterns.

-\paragraph{Memory initialization} Each memory item $m_i$ is initialized with a specific domain, which may encompass multiple datasets.
+\paragraph{Memory initialization} Each memory item $\mathbf m_i$ is initialized with a specific domain, which may encompass multiple datasets.
 It is stored as the mean of encoder representations from $S_i$ instances randomly sampled across the datasets belonging to that domain.
-These encoder representations are denoted by \( \{q_s\}_{s=1}^{S_i} \).
-The initial value of \( m_i \) is then computed as
+These encoder representations are denoted by \( \{\mathbf q_s\}_{s=1}^{S_i} \).
+The initial value of \(\mathbf m_i \) is then computed as

 To ensure stable updates, memory items are consistently L2-normalized at the patch level.